Overview

 GENERAL INFORMATION

-Termination of the Advisory Relationship: The Loudon Investment Management, LLC client agreement
+Termination of the Advisory Relationship: A client agreement may be canceled at any time, by either

-of 30 days written notice.
-As disclosed above, certain fees are paid in advance of services provided.
+party, for any reason upon receipt of 30 days written notice.
+As disclosed above, certain fees are paid in

-Upon termination of any account, any prepaid or unearned fees will be promptly refunded.
-In
+advance of services provided.
+Upon termination of any account, any prepaid, unearned fees will be

 Mutual Fund Fees: All fees paid to Loudon Investment Management, LLC for investment advisory